fdcavalcanti/ntxbuild/docs/source/features.md

 - Menuconfig available and also kconfig options modification directly from command line
 - Full Python API support

+## CMake Support
+The use of Makefile is the default state of `ntxbuild`.
+To build using CMake, pass `--use-cmake` to the `ntxbuild start` command.
+This will setup the directory to CMake and Ninja generator.

+Currently, CMake support uses the `build` directory for output and Ninja generator when invoked from the CLI.
+Using the Python API allows more flexibility.

 ## Real-time Build Output
 When building directly from NuttX, the user can see build output in real-time.
 This tool keeps the output the same, as the user will see the logging output